Leave your passport home and cook yourself a culinary travel adventure right in your own kitchen!

 Hot Spices and Chile pepper include: Black and White Pepper, Chilies, Horseradish, Mustard, and Wasabi.
 Just because I can, I want to mention my favorite hot peppers to grow and cook with are Serrano, Habanero and Poblano.

-Earthy spices are spices, that, I hate to say it, but taste like dirt!
-Not really, but they have their underlying flavor lets you known that they came from the ground.
+Earthy spices are spices, that, I hate to say it, taste like dirt!
+Not really, but they have their underlying flavor lets you know that they came from the ground.
 The

 cuisine of many cultures surround these very earthy tones.
 These spices lend themselves to the underlying flavor profiles of many regional cuisines, Latin America, Spain, Mexico for example.